adhenrique/laravel-domain-oriented/README.md

 ## Todo
 - [ ] CQRS
-- [ ] Suporte para versões antigas do Laravel
+- [ ] Support for old Laravel versions
 - [ ] Or Where filter
 - [ ] OOP improvements